-Welcome to Records Management University, a series of online courses dedicated to serving Records Management professionals, soon to enter its eighth semester.
+Welcome to Records Management University, a series of online courses dedicated to serving Records Management professionals, soon to enter its eleventh semester.

 Why should you register?
 Just ask any of over 7,000 RM, IT & IG professionals, just like you, who have already joined us!

 We’re proud to have been recognized in 2019 by AIIM International as one of the Top 5 Best Records Management resources.

 Let RMU Dean of Records Management, Mitch Farbstein, lead you through this educational, informational, and fun webinar course.
 We will spotlight the latest news, innovations, theory and concepts, critical industry issues, best practices, tips and tricks, how-to’s, and new advances in technology in Records Management.
 This is for everyone, experts and novices alike.
 Each of the 5 classes will focus on a different critical topic and last an hour.

 Attention Records Managers: Each RMU session is pre-approved for 1 CRM Certification Maintenance Credit (CMP) from the Institute of Certified Records Managers up to 5 CRM credits (one for each class).

 Spring 2020 Semester